LANL-Seismoacoustics/stochprop/doc/source/quickstart.rst

             99.5% variability rank: 72
             99.9% variability rank: 106

+Note that this visualization also reads in the computed singular values and prints variability ranks.
+Such information is useful in determining how many EOFs are needed in continued analysis.
+In this case, one finds that the ratio of the singular value of the 56th EOF to that of the rank 0 EOF, :math:`\frac{\sigma_{56}}{\sigma_0}` is less than 0.01 and therefore 99% of the variability in the vector space can be captured by using the first 56 EOFs in analysis.
+Similar analysis below using the EOFs to fit a reference atmosphere will further demonstrate how this decision of EOF count can be made visually.

-The EOF visualiation methods defaults to show the first 5 EOFs but can be adjusted to show additional contributions using the :code:`--eof-cnt` parameter.
+The EOF visualization methods defaults to show the first 5 EOFs but can be adjusted to show additional contributions using the :code:`--eof-cnt` parameter.
 Below is an example of the summer EOF structure showing the first 10 EOFs.
+Obviously plotting higher numbers make the plot more difficult to read.
+A future update may add an option to plot a specific range or sequence of EOFs (e.g., 10:20 or '1,5,9,13') if such an option is determined to be useful.

     .. code:: none